mvoggel/COMP6000-SemesterProject/README.md

 Core Functionality: Users can search for jobs and apply to job postings

-Technical Architecture: JSP for frontend, Servlets for backend processing, XML for storing job listings, and contact information (could either do "contact us" buttons, or literal addresses, etc.)
+Technical Architecture: JSP for frontend, Servlets for backend processing, XML for storing job listings, and contact information (could either do "contact us" buttons, or physical addresses, etc.)